• Home

 A curious facet-effect of Iceland’s banking crisis has been a next increase in tourism and a growing buzz around the kingdom’s particular cuisine, writes Amy Guttman Strolling down Laugavegur, evaluating it to a visit here six years ago, little on Reykjavik’s excessive avenue is recognizable apart from the memento save selling volcanic rocks and Northern Lights-themed trinkets.

-Boutique windows as soon as filled with international labels now show off regionally designed visions of the Icelandic lifestyle: warm, however fashionable garb, and minimalistic, practical goods.
+Boutique windows, as soon as filled with international labels, now show off regionally designed visions of the Icelandic lifestyle: warm, however fashionable garb, and minimalistic, practical goods.
 Reykjavik may be very much in style, thanks to tourism officials and a savvy advertising and marketing team at Icelandair.

 When the 2008 banking crisis devalued the krona, Iceland became a lower-priced destination for the first time.
 Officials fast shifted their advert campaigns and turned a volcanic eruption and a economic downturn into a traveler boom.
 That fulfillment and Iceland’s financial healing suggest it’s not cheap.
-However, the delicacies that have emerged as an unintended consequence of each crisis and travelers’ inflow make Iceland a vacation spot for meal adventurers.
+However, the delicacies that have emerged as an unintended consequence of each crisis and travelers’ inflow make Iceland a vacation spot for food adventurers.

 Nanna Rögnvaldardóttir, a food historian, says a mixture of things, inclusive of the excessive value of imports, a renewed interest, pride in buying nearby, and tourism demand for an authentic meal lifestyle fuelled a culinary revolution.